MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 }
 ```

 ### Parse the CSV file

 There's no built-in CSV parsing tool, so you'll need to write your own or find one online.
 For example, a quick search online found [this](https://stackoverflow.com/a/14991797) one on Stack Overflow.
 If you find one online make sure it has no use restrictions.

+## Accessing Google services

+For information about using [UrlFetchApp](../reference/UrlFetchApp.md) to access Google services, see [Accessing Google services](accessing-google-services.md)